Read the story of one of my most incredible trips, while, together with another photographer, we managed to photograph a Snow Leopard.

 The next day, being careful not to scare the Leopard away, we tried to get a bit closer.
 There are no words to describe what you feel as you look at a Snow Leopard straight into its eyes.
 This experience alone has rewarded me for all the sacrifices I made in my life to get where I am now.

 Seeing a Snow Leopard is a unique experience and for this reason, it’s easy to forget all the other amazing things we saw.
 The valleys we explored are a real paradise.
 Among other things, we photographed: Tibetan Gazelles, Bearded Vultures, Wolves, Foxes, Musk Deers, Golden Eagles, Vultures, White-Lipped Deers, Blue Sheep, Argali Sheep, and much more.

 Unfortunately, the Snow Leopard is a very diffident and difficult animal to photograph.
 China is definitely the best place given that most of the Snow Leopards (the world population of this cat is between 4000 and 10000) live or spend part of their lives in this country.
 I also photographed a couple of them in Kyrgyzstan but they were in a reserve.

 Snow Leopards love resting at the top of high cliffs from where they can control the whole valley.
 Sichuan is one of the places where you can find it.
 The best season is winter.
 In summer it’s too hot for them, even if the temperatures are only a few degrees above zero, and they hide in the caves.

 My advice is to rely on local tour guides who know the area and have already seen them.
-On this trip our guide was the same that accompanied the Walt Disney troupe during the filming of the documentary Born in China.
-By irony of the fate despite their very high budget, in the two years of filming they did not manage to see a Snow Leopard hunting a wild animal.
+On this trip, our guide was the same that accompanied the Walt Disney troupe during the filming of the documentary Born in China.
+The irony of the fate, despite their very high budget, in the two years of filming they did not manage to see a Snow Leopard hunting a wild animal.

 To conclude this is a video where I condensed some of the scenes shot in this and other trips to China.